 Let's take a closer look at it.
 I will try to write about points that I consider crucial to this comparison:

-Stamina. typical TDK bout doesn't last long and is focused on a quick KO with kicks in the first round.
-Taekwondo fighters rarely fight a long, 5 round fight like Thai fighters do.
+Stamina.
+A typical Taekwondo fight doesn't last long and is focused on a quick KO with kicks in the first round.
+Taekwondo fighters rarely fight a long, 5 round fight as Muay Thai fighters do.
 Each additional round works to their disadvantage - they are not physically prepared for this kind of challenge.

 Taekwondo adepts don't practice a clinch defense either; it is easy to control them once you get them into this position.
-This point is valid when fighting under Muay Thai rules, MMA rules or street rules; K1 or Kickboxing rules doesn't allow clinch techniques.
+This point is valid when fighting under Muay Thai rules, MMA rules or street rules; K1 or Kickboxing rules don't allow clinch techniques.

 And by that, I mean that they are more prepared for different situations that may happen during a fight and they can adjust more easily to a different outcome.

 Is my opinion biased?
-Yes, it is.
-Just like everyone else's opinions.
-But I choose Muay Thai consciously, with a knowledge about strong points and shortcomings of another stand-up combat sports.
+Yes, it is, just like everyone else's opinions.
+But I choose Muay Thai consciously, with a piece of knowledge about the strong points and shortcomings of other stand-up combat sports.